Lopeznil/Projects/Profitability Insights and Delivery Risk Prediction in E-Commerce/README.md

 - Order Quantity vs Profits
     - As expected, on average, higher order quantities generate more profit.
 The scatterplot seemingly shows a linear relationship between the two variables, in most categories.
     - Profit margins are seemingly unaffected by order quantities, in some cases having a negative impact on profit margin.

+### Late delivery risks

+- Shipping Modes
+    - The late delivery rate across all orders is 55%.
+The shipping mode most associated with late delivery is first class.